JasonToups/newlywords-frontend-assessment/README.md

 To style the button, I used the google font [Assistant](https://fonts.google.com/specimen/Assistant) as showin in the mockup.

+> I would like to mention that the screenshots for the Button has a default button border style, which is not included in the final project.
+Since I updated the styling of the button to include `border-style: none` after I took the screenshots.

 Since I wanted this button to be reuseable, I set the min-width to the width of the button in the mockup.

 This way the Button component would _accommodate any amount of text_ shown within.